OlivierSohn/hamazed/BACKLOG.md

 the server can record loops.
 Use f1 .. f9 to start / stop loops

-The server plays loops and what the players send, and records what player send.

 - OnContent is not handled generically. maybe content should not be generic at all.